zachpino/comm-workshop-s18/week05/readme.md

-### Week 5: Accessing Data Directly with D3 and Animation
+### Week 5: Accessing Data Directly with D3 and Parameterized Matrices (2x2)

-This set of tutorials develops a more complex chart type (one that is intimately familiar to ID designers), and introduces some of the interactivity and animation abilities of D3.
+This set of tutorials develops a more complex chart type (one that is intimately familiar to ID designers).
 Take these lessons slowly, and practice by tweaking the examples.

 -----